apache/datasketches-website/docs/Community/NewCommitterProcess.md

 ---

 To: private@datasketches.apache.org, (new committer)<br>
-Subject: account setup for (new committer)
+Subject: Completing the setup of your Account

+Hello (new committer),<br>
-Hello (new committer), the ASF Infrastructure has set up your committer account as the username 'blah' with an Apache email of <blah>@apache.org.
+The ASF Infrastructure team has set up your committer account with the username 'blah' with an Apache email of <blah>@apache.org.
+The next portion of the setup you must do.

 Please follow the instructions at the [Guide For New Project Committers](https://infra.apache.org/new-committers-guide.html) to set up your SSH, svn password, svn configuration, mail forwarding, GitHub ID, etc.